MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 ## Configuring TCP keepalive on AKS

 AKS allows cluster administrators to adjust the operating system of a node, as well as kubelet parameters, to align with the requirements of their workloads.
-When setting up the cluster or a new node pool, administrators can modify the related sysctls to configure the Keepalive probes.
+When setting up the cluster or a new node pool, administrators can modify the related sysctls to configure the keepalive probes.
 To do this, create a file named **linuxkubeletconfig.json** with the following contents:

 ```json
 {